 Location - Paluma Range National Park, North Queensland, Australia

-Many people know of Bluewater for the four wheel driving along Forestry Road, access to the PRB track, and the swimming holes along the Bluewater Creek, but seemingly only a few know about the gorge.
+Many people know of Bluewater for the four-wheel driving along Forestry Road, access to the PRB track, and the swimming holes along the lower Bluewater Creek (watch out for crocs), but seemingly only a few know about the gorge.
 This should not be confused with Pine Creek, which is the little swimming area near the bridge before you head up the range.

 The terrain is tough and the bush bashing hard.
-There is lots of lantana amongst all the vines, through ginger, long grass, fallen branches, down a small gully over a dry creek.
-This is probably why not many people venture here.
+There is lots of lantana, vines, native ginger, long guinea grass, fallen trees/branches.
+The trail traverses several small gullies and over a usually dry creek.
+Not many people venture here.

-You can either do a through walk or walk to the top and return via the same way which is more commonly done.
-To do the through walk, park one vehicle at the bottom of the range and walk up the old logging road or set up a car shuttle.
+This can be done as a throughwalk or by walking to the gorge and returning via the same route - which is commonly done.
+To do the throughwalk, park one vehicle at the bottom of the range and walk up the old logging road or set up a car shuttle.